-Thank you for taking the time to read our Parent Handbook.
+Thank you for taking the time to read our Parent/Guardian Handbook.
 Please use it as a reference during your child's stay at our program.
+Parent/Guardian handbooks are updated periodically, for the most up-to-date version, please always refer to the website.